Don Lemon: Firing from CNN

+The Don Lemon Show (2024)

+On January 9, 2024, Lemon announced plans for a new show on X, The Don Lemon Show.
+X owner Elon Musk was the show's first interviewee.
+After the Elon Musk interview was filmed but before the interview aired, Elon Musk cancelled The Don Lemon Show on X, resulting in the interview being published on YouTube and as a podcast instead.
+Don Lemon stated after the interview, "Elon Musk is mad at me".
+The interview covered topics such as lawsuits filed by and against Musk, his usage of drugs, his political leanings, and his perspective on immigration and the Great Replacement theory.

 Honors and awards

-In 2002, Lemon won an Edward R. Murrow Award for his coverage of the capture of the D.C. area sniper, and other awards for reports on Hurricane Katrina.
-In 2006, he earned three Chicago / Midwest Emmy Awards—one for a business feature about Craigslist real estate listings, "Life on Craigslist," and two for reporting on the HIV/AIDS pandemic in Africa, "Journey to Africa"—while reporting for WMAQ-TV in Chicago.

-Lemon was voted as one of the 150 most influential African Americans by Ebony magazine in 2009.
-In 2014, The Advocate listed Lemon as one of the publication's 50 Most Influential LGBTQ People in Media.

-In December 2016, Lemon was honored with a Native Son Award, named after James Baldwin's Notes of a Native Son (1955), recognizing and to "encourage the increased visibility and impact of black gay men in society".
-In 2017, Out named him on its Power 50 list of "the most influential LGBTQ people in the USA."

-In June 2019, to mark the 50th anniversary of the Stonewall riots in Greenwich Village, New York, an event widely considered a watershed moment in the modern LGBTQ rights movement, Queerty named him one of the Pride50 "trailblazing individuals who actively ensure society remains moving towards equality, acceptance and dignity for all queer people".

 Personal life

-Lemon lives in an apartment in Harlem and has another home in Sag Harbor on Long Island, New York.
+Lemon lives in an apartment in Harlem, New York, and has another home in Sag Harbor on Long Island.

-During an on-air interview with members of Bishop Eddie Long's congregation in September 2010, Lemon discussed being sexually molested when he was five or six by a neighbor teenage boy, and that it was not until he was thirty that he told his mother about it.

-In his 2011 memoir, Transparent, Lemon publicly came out as gay—having been out in his personal life and with close colleagues—becoming "one of the few openly gay black men in broadcasting."
+In his 2011 memoir, Transparent, Lemon publicly came out as gay—having been out in his personal life and with close colleagues—becoming "one of the few openly gay black men in broadcasting".
 He also discussed colorism in the black community and the sexual abuse he suffered as a child.
 He dedicated the book to Tyler Clementi, a college student who killed himself after his roommate outed him online.
-Lemon also stated that he has known about his sexuality since the age of five or six.

-In October 2017, he received death threats laced with racial slurs; he filed a police report detailing the incident.

 On January 31, 2018, Lemon's sister, L'Tanya "Leisa" Lemon Grimes, died at the age of 58; police concluded that her death was an accidental drowning in a pond while fishing.
 After being absent for approximately a week, he opened his show on February 6 by thanking everyone who wished him "prayers and words of encouragement".

-Lemon met real estate agent Tim Malone in 2017, after which the two began dating.
-The couple announced in April 2019 that they were engaged.
+Lemon met real estate agent Tim Malone in 2016, after which the two began dating.
+The couple married on April 6, 2024, in New York City.